wpscholar/mpress-menu-wormhole/readme.txt

 = 1.0 =

-* Plugin updated to reflect that it works with WordPress version 4.5.2
+Plugin updated to reflect that it works with WordPress version 4.5.2

+= 1.1 =

+Added ability to set a URL for nav menu menu items.
+Security updates.
+Tested with WordPress version 4.7.1